canonical/snapcraft/docs/ros-snap.md

 # ...
 ```

-This is specifying that the .snap is made up of a single part, which utilizes
+This is specifying that the .snap is made up of a single part, called "foo,"
-the Catkin plugin.
-It states that the workspace is in the same path as the
+which utilizes the Catkin plugin.
+It states that the workspace is in the same
-`snapcraft.yaml`, and it specifies which ROS packages should be included in the
+path as the `snapcraft.yaml`, and it specifies which ROS packages should be
-.snap (`talker` and `listener`).
-Finally, and this is important, it specifies
+included in the .snap (`talker` and `listener`).
+Finally, and this is important,
-that the Ubuntu package containing `roscore` (ros-indigo-ros-core) should be
+it specifies that the Ubuntu package containing `roscore` (ros-indigo-ros-core)
-installed into the .snap.
+should be installed into the .snap.

 That last point is worth discussing.
 Currently, since .snaps cannot depend upon
 each other, any .snap that uses roscore must distribute roscore within it.
 We're